tung/ruggrogue/book/entity-component-system.md

 ## Conclusion

-You should now have a good general idea of how RuggRogue stores and accesses its data using Shipyard.
+You should now have a general idea of how RuggRogue stores and accesses its data using Shipyard.
-Insofar as Rust ECS crates go, I'm so-so on Shipyard, since it came with a lot of functionality I ended up just not using.
+Insofar as Rust ECS crates go, I'm so-so on Shipyard, since it came with a lot of functionality that I never used.
 I could use it for future projects, but I can just as easily see myself exploring other options or even cobbling my own data storage to suit my own needs.